AthemiS13/nutribuddy/CHECKLIST.md

 ---

-**Congratulations!** When all boxes are checked, your NutriBuddy app is production-ready! 🎉
+**Congratulations!** When all boxes are checked, your Nutrix app is production-ready! 🎉